Introduction: Plywood Storage Wall With Cat Tower

 Check out this 3D model in Tinkercad

 The general concept of these shelves' construction is very simple— please modify the dimensions to suit your needs.
-Nailer boards with pocket holes are affixed to the wall (in studs where possible, using heavy duty snap toggles where only drywall is available), then pocket hole screwed to long vertical boards that stand on the floor.
+Nailer boards with pocket holes are affixed to the wall (in studs where possible, using heavy-duty snap toggles where only drywall is available), then pocket hole screwed to long vertical boards that stand on the floor.
 The shelves have pocket holes so they rest on the nailers and attach to the uprights.
 As long as there are enough nailers overall, shelves can be added in between without more nailers.
 Doors are optional.

-To make most efficient use of our plywood sheets, we used the Workshop Buddy site's free Cut Optimization Calculator to generate diagrams of our sheets before cutting.
+To make the most efficient use of our plywood sheets, we used the Workshop Buddy site's free Cut Optimization Calculator to generate diagrams of our sheets before cutting.
 We paid attention to the grain on the plywood for the doors, but only the three destined to show their grain (we planned on painting most of them).

 Step 2: Install Nailers, Uprights, & Shelves